OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

 - [CHANGELOG.md](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/CHANGELOG.md).
 Comprehensive changelog of the appliance, following guidelines at [keepachangelog.com](http://keepachangelog.com).

+- [metadata.yaml](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/metadata.yaml) defines the basic metadata elements of the appliance so it can be built and tested once it's been contributed.

+  - The attribute `:base` is the base distro used to build the appliance, which is the same that is defined in the packer script.
+The base image of an appliance can be any of the base Operating System Images built in from one-apps repository.
+Check the [distros available in the Makefile.config file](https://github.com/OpenNebula/one-apps/blob/800f5bd5c243be7c654a519547aef73f5f11cf86/Makefile.config#L10) for a quick reference.
+  - The `:infra` section must not be modified, this is used by OpenNebula.

 ### Pull Request Submission
 As soon as appliance contributors make sure the appliance certification tests are passed successfully one needs to submit a pull request (PR) to the OpenNebula Community Marketplace GH repository.